LOWJQ/Basal-Stem-Rot-Predictor/README.md

 This project provides a full-stack AI system that converts plantation images into actionable insights:

-1. Upload aerial or drone image
+1. User upload drone image, GPS location and altitude of the drone
 2. Detect infected trees using computer vision
-3. Integrate environmental data
+3. Integrate live environmental data (temperature, humidity, soil moisture)
-4. Generate spatial risk heatmaps
+4. Generate a spatial risk heatmap across the plantation grid
-5. Simulate future disease spread
+5. Simulate future disease spread up to 12 weeks ahead
-6. Save, visualize, and export reports
+6. Save, visualize, and export reports as PDF or Excel

 ---